laravel-notification-channels/fcm/README.md

 }
 ```

-You will have to set a `routeNotificationForFcm()` method in your notifiable model.
+You will have to set a `routeNotificationForFcm()` method in your notifiable model, wich will return one or an array of tokens.
 For example:

 ```php
 class User extends Authenticatable